What's Included in the Price

 Perth-Specific Considerations

-Perth's housing stock is overwhelmingly single-storey brick-and-tile on concrete slab, built from the 1960s onwards.
-This uniformity actually simplifies bathroom renovation plumbing compared to eastern cities with more varied construction types.
-Most Perth bathrooms are on the ground floor with direct slab access, and drainage runs to the sewer are relatively straightforward.
+Uniform housing stock.
+Perth is overwhelmingly single-storey brick-and-tile on concrete slab, built from the 1960s onwards.
+This uniformity actually simplifies bathroom renovation plumbing compared to eastern cities: most bathrooms are on the ground floor with direct slab access, and drainage runs to the sewer are relatively straightforward.
+The main variable is whether fixtures need to move on the slab.

-The Water Corporation manages Perth's water and sewerage network.
-Plumbing work that modifies the drainage connection to the sewer may require a plumbing permit.
-Your plumber should handle the application, but confirm this is included in the scope and quote.
+Water Corporation manages the sewerage network.
+Drainage modifications may require a plumbing permit.
+Your plumber should handle the application, but confirm it is included in the quote.

 Hiring a Licensed Plumber in WA